PostgREST/postgrest/auth.rst

 To use Auth0, copy its client secret into your PostgREST configuration file as the :code:`jwt-secret`.
 (Old-style Auth0 secrets are Base64 encoded.
 For these secrets set :code:`secret-is-base64` to :code:`true`, or just refresh the Auth0 secret.)
 You can find the secret in the client settings of the Auth0 management console.

 Our code requires a database role in the JWT.
-To add it you need to save the database role in Auth0 `user metadata <https://auth0.com/docs/rules/metadata-in-rules>`_.
+To add it you need to save the database role in Auth0 `app metadata <https://auth0.com/docs/rules/metadata-in-rules>`_.
 Then, you will need to write a rule that will extract the role from the user metadata and include a :code:`role` claim in the payload of our user object.
 Afterwards, in your Auth0Lock code, include the :code:`role` claim in your `scope param <https://auth0.com/docs/libraries/lock/v10/sending-authentication-parameters#scope-string->`_.

 .. code:: javascript

   // Example Auth0 rule
   function (user, context, callback) {
-    var role = user.user_metadata.role;
+    user.app_metadata = user.app_metadata || {};
-    user.role = role;
+    user.role = user.app_metadata.role;
     callback(null, user, context);
   }